minio/docs/source/reference/deprecated/mc-ilm-edit.rst

    MinIO uses a :ref:`scanner process <minio-concepts-scanner>` to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
-See :ref:`minio-lifecycle-management-scanner` for more information.
+See :ref:`minio-lifecycle-management-scanner` and :ref:`minio-object-delete` for more information.

 .. mc-cmd:: --noncurrentversion-expiration-days
    :optional: